WPChill/strong-testimonials/readme.txt

 = What are the shortcodes? =

 [testimonial_view] - To display your testimonials as a list or a slideshow, or to display the form.
-There are no complicated shortcode options.
-Instead, a **view** manages all the options with an easy-to-use (some call it fun!) editor for creating unlimited views.
+The first step is to create a **view** which manages all the options in an easy-to-use (some call it fun!) editor.

 `[testimonial_view id=1]`